longhorn/website/content/docs/1.1.1/snapshots-and-backups/backup-and-restore/set-backup-target.md

         }
         ```

-     2. Edit the AWS IAM role with the following trust relationship.
+     2. Edit the AWS IAM role with the following trust relationship:

         ```json
         {